Mattafix

-Mattafix were an English electronic duo, consisting of vocalist Marlon Roudette and producer and keyboardist Preetesh Hirji.
-Their sound was a fusion of hip hop, R&B, reggae, dancehall, blues, jazz, soul and world.
+Mattafix is an English electronic music duo, consisting of vocalist Marlon Roudette and producer and keyboardist Preetesh Hirji.
+Their sound is a fusion of hip hop, R&B, reggae, dancehall, blues, jazz, soul and world.
 Known for their 2005 hit single "Big City Life", they won the Sopot International Song Festival in 2006.

 Biography

 Marlon Rosegold McVey-Roudette was born in London and is the son of Cameron McVey, a British music producer, and Vonnie Roudette, a designer and artist from Saint Vincent and the Grenadines.
 As a young child, he moved with his mother and sister to St. Vincent, where he began his music career before returning to London when he was 18.
 Preetesh Hirji was born in London of dual-Indian parentage and grew up in the heart of West London, where he started at Eastcote Studios on Kensal Road.

 Signs of a Struggle (2005–2006)

 Mattafix released their first single, "11.30 (Dirtiest Trick in Town)", as a limited edition on Buddhist Punk Records on 13 January 2005.
 However, the song never charted.

 Their second single, "Big City Life", was released by EMI on 8 August 2005.

 It was a considerable hit, managing number 15 in their native United Kingdom and number 1 in Germany, Poland, Austria, Italy, Switzerland and New Zealand.

 It also had considerable success in other countries, including top-20 positions in France, Australia, and Belgium.
 It can also be heard on the soundtrack to the hit video game 2006 FIFA World Cup Germany, designed by EA Sports.
 "Big City Life" also received multiple popular remixes over the ensuing decades, including notable remixes by LEEX, Luude, and Sam Jonsson; the Luude remix, released in 2022, has amassed 15.8 million streams on Spotify alone (compared to 118.4 million Spotify streams for the original) as of August 2022.

 Signs of a Struggle received positive reviews and had success in Europe where the band toured extensively throughout 2006–08.

 Signs of a Struggle was a Triple J feature album in April 2006.

 The duo toured with the likes of Jem and Joss Stone on their UK tours to promote the album, and have also opened for Sting, in Milan, before a crowd of more than 100,000 people.

 Their fourth single, "To & Fro", was released on 13 March 2006.
 The single was released as a download only in the United Kingdom.